 Great Awakenings and the Spirit of Civic Engagement

-In fact, in the days leading up to the American Revolution, one British statesman explained the cause of the American Revolutionary zeal as stemming from the idea that “every man thus being allowed to be his own Pope, he becomes disposed to wish to become his own king.”
+In fact, in the days preceding the American Revolution, one British statesman explained the cause of the Revolutionary zeal stemmed from the idea that “every man thus being allowed to be his own Pope, he becomes disposed to wish to become his own king.”

 Annuit Coeptis: [God] has favored our undertakings

 In looking at the legacy of the first American patriots – men and women who ventured on the first Pilgrim voyage – we can observe the pivotal role that faith communities can play in advancing the dream of a land where we can be unus e pluribus (out of many, one).
-To more deeply understand this, we need to study an often-overlooked aspect of what was for many years the de facto national motto is annuit coeptis ([God] has favored our undertakings).
+To more deeply understand this, we need to study an often-overlooked aspect of what was, for many years, the de facto national motto: annuit coeptis ([God] has favored our undertakings).

-The idea of annuit coeptis could be directly linked to who ventured out to build a “City upon a Hill” and the implicit but indirect reference to God – or the Divine, Transcendent – in Latin perhaps intentionally left the act of interpretation to those who would read it.
-In this, we can surmise that although the country was essentially founded upon what is articulated as Judeo-Christian values, the intent was always to create a society based on “the laws of Nature and of Nature’s God” or not specific to any one tradition.
+The idea of annuit coeptis could be directly linked to those who ventured out to build a “City upon a Hill” with the implicit but indirect reference to God – the Divine, Creator or the Transcendent.
+In this, we can surmise that although the country was essentially founded upon what is articulated as Judeo-Christian values, the intent was always to create a society based on “the laws of Nature and of Nature’s God” and not specific to any one tradition.